 But I have a few tricks up my sleeve to solve this problem.
 Since the channel between the island and the city is a busy portal area, it only takes a few minutes until another cargo ship or barge passes by.
 It often makes an interesting compositional element.

 In my case, I did not have to wait long for a cargo ship.
 Instead, I spotted a paddler approaching my location and made sure to include him as part of the composition.

 Plus, the color contrast between the blue sky, the orange rock, and the green vegetation was absolutely breathtaking.

 I was shooting hand-held and I used the longest focal length (70mm) of my lens to zoom in on the city.

 - Focal Length: 70mm (Hyperfocal Distance: 24m )

 - Shooting Mode: Aperture Priority (A)

 - Aperture: F10

 It was a single RAW processing workflow.

-My first goal was to improve the composition by removing empty sky at the top and the empty water of the bay at the bottom.
-I used the Crop Overlay tool to change the aspect ratio from the original 3 x 3 to more panoramic orientation with aspect ration of 2 x 1.
+My first goal was to improve the composition by removing the empty sky at the top and the empty water of the bay at the bottom.
+I used the Crop Overlay tool to change the aspect ratio from the original 3 x 3 to more panoramic orientation with an aspect ratio of 2 x 1.